War of the Worlds (1988 TV series): Notable guest stars

 The first season featured some recognisable actors in the series.
-Aside from getting Ann Robinson to reprise her role as Sylvia van Buren from the film, the series also obtained John Colicos (from Battlestar Galactica and Star Trek) as rogue alien Quinn who, while only appearing twice, was no doubt intended to play an integral part of the series as it went on (the character's power-hungry nature and middleman status between two worlds is noticeably reminiscent of Colicos’ role as Count Baltar).
+Aside from getting Ann Robinson to reprise her role as Sylvia van Buren from the film, the series also obtained John Colicos (from Battlestar Galactica and Star Trek) as rogue alien Quinn who, while only appearing twice, was no doubt intended to play an integral part of the series as it went on (the character's power-hungry nature and middleman status between two worlds is noticeably reminiscent of Colicos’ role as Lord Baltar).
 The list of notable guests begins in the show's very start with John Vernon appearing in the first two episodes as General Wilson.
 Other guest stars throughout the series: Patrick Macnee, Greg Morris, Jeff Corey, John Ireland, Colm Feore, and James Hong.

 The series was also the early working ground for future stars.
 Chris Potter made his acting debut in the second episode of season one.
 Singer Alannah Myles appears in the 20th episode of season one, which aired less than three weeks after the release of her platinum-certified eponymous debut album.
 Aside from exclusive season two star Adrian Paul (of Highlander fame), the second season also featured the first onscreen appearance of Mia Kirshner.
 The second season also gave more screentime to Rachel Blanchard, who only had minor play in the first season.
 Julian Richings also makes regular appearances as Ardix, an alien scientist working under Mana.